JiNx2004/Elementary_problems/README.md

-In this repository i shall try to cover elementary problems in C and provide the shortest code possible.
+In this repository i shall try to cover elementary problems in C and provide the shortest code possible